TI MSP430: Software development environment

 TI consulted with RedHat to provide official support for the MSP430 architecture to the GNU Compiler Collection C/C++ compiler.
 This msp430-elf-gcc compiler is supported by TI's Code Composer Studio version 6.0 and higher.

 There is a very early llvm-msp430 project, which may eventually provide better support for MSP430 in LLVM.

 Other commercial development tool sets, which include editor, compiler, linker, assembler, debugger and in some cases code wizards, are available.
 VisSim, a block diagram language for model based development, generates efficient fixed point C-Code directly from the diagram.
 VisSim generated code for a closed loop ADC+PWM based PID control on the F2013 compiles to less than 1 KB flash and 100 bytes RAM.
 VisSim has on-chip peripheral blocks for the entire MSP430 family I²C, ADC, SD16, PWM.

 Development platforms

 The MSP430F2013 and its siblings are set apart by the fact that (except for the MSP430G2 Value Line) it is the only MSP430 part that is available in a dual in-line package (DIP).
 Other variants in this family are only available in various surface-mount packages.
 TI has gone to some trouble to support the eZ430 development platform by making the raw chips easy for hobbyists to use in prototypes.

 eZ430-F2013

 TI has tackled the low-budget problem by offering a very small experimenter board, the eZ430-F2013, on a USB stick (now obsolete).
 This made it easy for designers to choose the MSP430 chip for inexpensive development platforms that can be used with a computer.
 The eZ430-F2013 contains an MSP430F2013 microcontroller on a detachable prototyping board, and accompanying CD with development software.
-It is helpful for schools, hobbyists and garage inventors.
-It is also welcomed by engineers in large companies prototyping projects with capital budget problems.